nuxeo/doc.nuxeo.com-content/src/nxdoc/events-and-listeners/scheduling-periodic-events.md

 ## Scheduler Contribution

-To schedule an event, you contribute a `<schedule>` to the `schedule` extension point of the&nbsp;`org.nuxeo.ecm.core.scheduler.SchedulerService` component.
+To schedule an event, you contribute a `<schedule>` to the `schedule` extension point of the `org.nuxeo.ecm.core.scheduler.SchedulerService` component.

 {{#> callout type='note' heading='Component name'}}